9.4 Algorithms

 - tangent property: \(u\left(\bm{x};\bm{x}^k\right)\) must be differentiable with \(\nabla u\left(\bm{x};\bm{x}^k\right) = \nabla f\left(\bm{x}\right)\).

-The surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) is also referred to as majorizer because it is an upper bound of the original function.
-The fact that, at each iteration, first the majorizer is constructed and then it is minimized gives the name majorization-minimization to the method.
+The surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) is also referred to as the majorizer because it is an upper bound of the original function.
+The fact that, at each iteration, first the majorizer is constructed and then it is minimized gives the name majorization–minimization to the method.

-MM applied to MVSK portfolio design
+MM Applied to MVSK Portfolio Design

 Following the MM framework, we will leave \(f_\textm{cvx}(\w)\) untouched, since it is already convex, and we will construct a majorizer (i.e., a tangent upper-bound surrogate function) of the nonconvex term \(f_\textm{ncvx}(\w)\) around the point \(\w=\w^k\).
-For example, a linear function plus a quadratic regularizer: \[ \tilde{f}_\textm{ncvx}\left(\w; \w^k\right) = f_\textm{ncvx}\left(\w^k\right) + \nabla f_\textm{ncvx}\left(\w^k\right)^\T \left(\w - \w^k\right) + \frac{\tau_\textm{MM}}{2} \|\w - \w^k\|_2^2, \] where \(\tau_\textm{MM}\) is a positive constant properly chosen so that \(\tilde{f}_\textm{ncvx}\left(\w; \w^k\right)\) upper-bounds \(f_\textm{ncvx}(\w)\) (Zhou and Palomar, 2021).
+For example, a linear function plus a quadratic regularizer, \[ \tilde{f}_\textm{ncvx}\left(\w; \w^k\right) = f_\textm{ncvx}\left(\w^k\right) + \nabla f_\textm{ncvx}\left(\w^k\right)^\T \left(\w - \w^k\right) + \frac{\tau_\textm{MM}}{2} \|\w - \w^k\|_2^2, \] where \(\tau_\textm{MM}\) is a positive constant properly chosen so that \(\tilde{f}_\textm{ncvx}\left(\w; \w^k\right)\) upper-bounds \(f_\textm{ncvx}(\w)\) (Zhou and Palomar, 2021).

-Thus, a quadratic convex approximation of \(f(\w)\) (albeit using only first-order or linear information about the nonconvex term \(f_\textm{ncvx}\)) is obtained as \[ \begin{array}{ll} \tilde{f}\left(\w; \w^k\right) &= f_\textm{cvx}(\w) + \tilde{f}_\textm{ncvx}\left(\w; \w^k\right)\\ &= - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w) + \nabla f_\textm{ncvx}\left(\w^k\right)^\T \w + \frac{\tau_\textm{MM}}{2} \|\w - \w^k\|_2^2 + \textm{constant}, \end{array} \] where the gradient of the nonconvex function \(f_\textm{ncvx}\) can be obtained from the gradients of \(\phi_3(\w)\) and \(\phi_4(\w)\), either the non-parametric expressions in (9.2) or the parametric ones in (9.7).
+Thus, a quadratic convex approximation of \(f(\w)\) (albeit using only first-order or linear information about the nonconvex term \(f_\textm{ncvx}\)) is obtained as \[ \begin{aligned} \tilde{f}\left(\w; \w^k\right) &= f_\textm{cvx}(\w) + \tilde{f}_\textm{ncvx}\left(\w; \w^k\right)\\ &= - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w) + \nabla f_\textm{ncvx}\left(\w^k\right)^\T \w + \frac{\tau_\textm{MM}}{2} \|\w - \w^k\|_2^2 + \textm{constant}, \end{aligned} \] where the gradient of the nonconvex function \(f_\textm{ncvx}\) can be obtained from the gradients of \(\phi_3(\w)\) and \(\phi_4(\w)\), either the nonparametric expressions in (9.2) or the parametric ones in (9.7).
 It is worth pointing out that, owing to the linear approximation of the nonconvex term \(f_\textm{ncvx}(\w)\), the Hessians are not even required, which translates into huge savings in computation time and storage memory.

 Finally, the MM-based algorithm can be implemented by successively solving, for \(k=0,1,2,\dots\), the convex problems \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & - \lambda_1 \phi_1(\w) + \lambda_2 \phi_2(\w)+ \nabla f_\textm{ncvx}\left(\w^k\right)^\T \w + \frac{\tau_\textm{MM}}{2} \|\w - \w^k\|_2^2\\ \textm{subject to} & \w \in \mathcal{W}. \end{array} \tag{9.17} \end{equation}\] We denote the solution to each majorized problem in (9.17) as \(\textm{MM}(\w^k)\), so that \(\w^{k+1} = \textm{MM}(\w^k)\).

 Unfortunately, due to the upper-bound requirement of the nonconvex function \(\tilde{f}_\textm{ncvx}\left(\w; \w^k\right)\), the constant \(\tau_\textm{MM}\) ends up being too large in practice.
-This means that the approximation is not tight enough and the method will require many iterations to converge.
+This means that the approximation is not tight enough and the method requires many iterations to converge.
 For that reason, it is necessary to resort to some acceleration techniques.

-We will consider a quasi-Newton acceleration technique called SQUAREM (Varadhan and Roland, 2008) that works well in practice.
+We consider a quasi-Newton acceleration technique called SQUAREM (Varadhan and Roland, 2008) that works well in practice.
 Instead of taking the solution to the majorized problem in (9.17), \(\textm{MM}(\w^k)\), as the next point \(\w^{k+1}\), the acceleration technique takes two steps and combines them in a sophisticated way, with a final third step to guarantee feasibility.
-The details are as follows: \[\begin{equation} \begin{aligned} \textm{difference first update:} \qquad \bm{r}^k &= R(\w^k) = \textm{MM}(\w^k) - \w^k\\ \textm{difference of differences:} \qquad \bm{v}^k &= R(\textm{MM}(\w^k)) - R(\w^k)\\ \textm{stepsize:} \qquad \alpha^k &= -\textm{max}\left(1, \|\bm{r}^k\|_2/\|\bm{v}^k\|_2\right)\\ \textm{actual step taken:} \qquad \bm{y}^k &= \w^k - \alpha^k \bm{r}^k\\ \textm{final update on actual step:} \quad \bm{w}^{k+1} &= \textm{MM}(\bm{y}^k). \end{aligned} \tag{9.18} \end{equation}\] The choice of the stepsize \(\alpha^k\) can be further refined to get a more robust algorithm with a much faster convergence, for details check (X. Wang et al., 2023).
-The last step \(\bm{w}^{k+1}=\textm{MM}(\bm{y}^k)\) can also be simplified to avoid having to solve the majorized problem a third time.
+The details are as follows: \[\begin{equation} \begin{aligned} \textm{difference first update:} \qquad \bm{r}^k &= R(\w^k) = \textm{MM}(\w^k) - \w^k\\ \textm{difference of differences:} \qquad \bm{v}^k &= R(\textm{MM}(\w^k)) - R(\w^k)\\ \textm{stepsize:} \qquad \alpha^k &= -\textm{max}\left(1, \|\bm{r}^k\|_2/\|\bm{v}^k\|_2\right)\\ \textm{actual step taken:} \qquad \bm{y}^k &= \w^k - \alpha^k \bm{r}^k\\ \textm{final update on actual step:} \quad \bm{w}^{k+1} &= \textm{MM}(\bm{y}^k). \end{aligned} \tag{9.18} \end{equation}\] The choice of the stepsize \(\alpha^k\) can be further refined to get a more robust algorithm with a much faster convergence (X. Wang et al., 2023).
+The last step, \(\bm{w}^{k+1}=\textm{MM}(\bm{y}^k)\), can also be simplified to avoid having to solve the majorized problem a third time.

 Algorithm 9.2: Acc-MM-L-MVSK method to solve the MVSK portfolio in (9.11).